mgbolts/fpbx-yealink-xmlcontacts/README.md

 Jack Spade 230947037
   Office 230947037

-The first number in your in your FPBX contact is used as a master contact number for erach contact name.
-To see the rest of the numbers for that same contact name your need to click though Option>Detail on your phone to access them.
+The first number for each FPBX contact is used as the  master contact number for that contact name.
+To see the rest of the numbers for that same contact name, you need to click though Option>Detail on your phone.

 1. Copy the file into /var/www/html/
 2. Change permissions to 655